brilliantlabsAR/docs/README.md

     ```

 That's it!
 As you edit the pages.
 The website will automatically refresh.
-Be sure to keep an eye on your terminal to spot any error messages as you're developing.
+Be sure to keep an eye on your terminal to spot any error messages while you're developing.